-- 80. According to those provisions, hosting providers are required to retain traffic data (communications data) in relation to their hosting activities from one to two years (Article 5(3)) and access providers for a period of not less than six months and not more than two years. - 81.
+- According to those provisions, hosting providers are required to retain traffic data 81. (communications data) in relation to their hosting activities from one to two years (Article 5(3)) and access providers for a period of not less than six months and not more than two years. - 82.
 In April 2014, the Grand Chamber of the European Court of Justice declared the Directive 2006/24/EC (the Data Retention Directive) invalid on the ground that European Union legislators concerned had exceeded the limits of proportionality in forging the Directive.
-The Directive provided for similar obligations to keep traffic data available, specifically for the purposes of fighting against serious crimes, for a period of at least six but not more than 24 months.
+53 The Directive provided for similar obligations to keep traffic data available, specifically for the purposes of fighting against serious crimes, for a period of at least six but not more than 24 months.
 In particular, the Court held that the Directive entailed a serious interference with the rights to privacy and personal data protection of individuals guaranteed by the Charter of Fundamental Rights, and also failed to establish limits on access by competent national authorities, such as prior review by a judicial or an independent administrative authority.
-Although that judgment is not binding on Turkey, not even as a candidate State to the European Union, it may give guidance in the assessment of the provisions in question. - 82.
-The United Nations High Commissioner for Human Rights, in a report of 30 June 2014 on the right to privacy in the digital age, underscored that, in addition to the right to privacy, the rights to freedom of opinion and expression and to seek, receive and impart information and the right to freedom of peaceful assembly and association may also be affected by mass surveillance, the interception of digital communications and the collection of personal data. - 83.
-The Turkish Constitutional Court, when finding that Article 5(3) was not in breach of the Constitution, rightly considered that to retain traffic information may be necessary "to prevent loss of information that is important and necessary in order to combat offences committed over the Internet and in order to identify perpetrators"54.
+Although that judgment is not binding on Turkey, not even as a candidate State to the European Union, it may give guidance in the assessment of the provisions in question. - The United Nations High Commissioner for Human Rights, in a report of 30 June 2014 83. on the right to privacy in the digital age, underscored that, in addition to the right to privacy, the rights to freedom of opinion and expression and to seek, receive and impart information and the right to freedom of peaceful assembly and association may also be affected by mass surveillance, the interception of digital communications and the collection of personal data.
+In addition, the UN Human Rights Committee has issued some specific recommendations regarding the standards for data surveillance, retention and use under the right to freedom of expression and to privacy.55 - 84.
+The Turkish Constitutional Court, when finding that Article 5(3) was not in breach of the Constitution, rightly considered that to retain traffic information may be necessary "to prevent loss of information that is important and necessary in order to combat offences committed over the Internet and in order to identify perpetrators".
 The use of electronic communications is a valuable tool in the prevention of offences and the fight against crime, in particular organised crime.
 Consequently, retention of data may evidently pursue an objective of general interest.
-However, derogations to the protection of personal data must be "necessary" and the domestic legislation must provide for clear rules concerning the limited scope and application of the measure and impose safeguards in order to protect personal data against the risk of abuse and against any unlawful access and use of that data55. - 84.
-Although the legitimate aim of the provisions is the fight against crime, they are applied to all internet users without any differentiation being made in the light of this objective, i.e. they are not limited to a circle of persons about whom there are suspicions concerning their involvement in the commission of serious crimes and any other persons whose data retention

-52 ECJ, Grand Chamber, Case no C-293/12, Digital Rights Ireland Ltd. v.
+ECJ, Grand Chamber, Case no C-293/12, Digital Rights Ireland Ltd. v.
 Minister for Communications, Marine and Natural Resources.